narioinc/cube-helm/README.md

 * Cubestore router
 * Cubestore worker

-The env variables are present in the respective deployment templates.
+The env variables are present in the respective sections in values.yaml.

  ## List of improvements